 The university has entered into an agreement with Learfield, which protects, promotes, and controls the commercial and noncommercial use of Wright State University's registered trademarks, words, logos, and symbols.
 This agreement includes items produced for revenue generation and items used for gifts and promotional purposes.

 All departments and student organizations must use a licensed manufacturer to produce the items.
+Please contact the Office of Marketing for permissions and use guidance.
 A list of licensed vendors is available through Printing Services, the Office of General Counsel, or the Office of Strategic Procurement.